 To align the text input fields and all drop-down lists right-to-left, enable the RTL support option.
 For more information, see Right-to-Left Language Support.

 This section provides options that let you set up the keyboard shortcuts scheme.
 You can use the default shortcut scheme or add and use your own customized scheme.
 For more information, see Customize Keyboard Shortcuts.

-To enable access from a site (origin), select and configure either of the following parameters in the REST API section of the page:
+To enable access from a site (origin), select and configure either of the following parameters in the Resource Sharing section of the page:

 This section provides options that let you configure how users are notified of changes to issues in YouTrack.

 In YouTrack InCloud, email notifications are enabled and configured by default.
 This section of the settings page lets you view the configuration used to send email notifications to users.

 If you use the mail server that is hosted on our servers, we strongly recommend that you leave these settings unchanged.
 However, you may want to change the email address that is used as the 'From' address in email messages sent by YouTrack.
 For more information, see From and Reply-to Addresses.